Who is who on the Internet and who did what when

 Now that we have some background, let's learn more about IP address allocation in Australia.

-Click here for an article in 2003 that summarized commercial peering in Australia, the establishment of the so called "Gang of Four" back in 1998, Telstra, Optus, Ozemail — sold to iiNet in 2005, and Connect.com.au — in 1998 part of AAPT, with AAPT sold to Telecom New Zealand in 2000, then sold to iiNet in 2010, before iiNet became part of TPG in 2015.
+Click here for a 2003 article that summarized commercial peering in Australia, the establishment of the so called "Gang of Four" back in 1998, Telstra, Optus, Ozemail — sold to iiNet in 2005, and Connect.com.au — in 1998 part of AAPT, with AAPT sold to Telecom New Zealand in 2000, then sold to iiNet in 2010, before iiNet became part of TPG in 2015.

-Back to 1999.
-Optus (followed by Telstra) introduced Cable modems offering high speed connections transmitted over their HFC television networks, a Hybrid of Fibre-optic cable running to each street cabinet (node), then copper Coaxial cable into each house.
+Back to 1997.
+Telstra (followed by Optus in 2000) introduced Cable modems offering high speed connections transmitted over their HFC television networks, a Hybrid of Fibre-optic cable running to each street cabinet (node), then copper Coaxial cable into each house.

 With coaxial cable, used for carrying TV channels as well as broadband Internet, the accessible range of frequencies is 1,000 times higher than ADSL phone cable, up to 1 gigahertz but the Internet channel bandwidth for uploading and downloading data is then shared between about 200 houses per node.